build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 When I started writing this article, I thought of using my own experiences as a consultant and individual contributor to list practices based on the DevOps pillars that I saw as helpful in my day-to-day life as a builder, allowing teams to innovate quickly and at less risk.
 This article started with a question, *and this is the most important best practice*.
 Certify that your team has room to question.
 The most productive teams I've ever had the opportunity to work on were those that allowed themselves to question the status quo of their work and environment regularly.

-The DevOps pillars provide an excellent way for organizations to set clear directions while building their **technical, cultural, and process capabilities**.
+The DevOps pillars provide an excellent way for organizations to set clear directions while building their technical, cultural, and process capabilities.

 Finally, I want to pay special attention to something I call heroism. **Nothing corrupts the DevOps culture in an organization more than heroism.**